Who We Are

 Our Team

-Nicholas Harrison, board member
+Nicholas Harrison, board chair

-Nicholas Harrison, board member
+Nicholas Harrison, board chair

 Nick loves making great things bigger and is fascinated by public policy and community building.
-A graduate of the Ivey Business School at Western University, he currently serves as an associate at two venture capital firms – the BreakawayGrowth Fund and Communitech’s True North Fund.
-He likes to be involved wherever he can bring value, whether it’s fundraising, strategy or operations.
+A graduate of the Ivey Business School at Western University, he currently serves as an associate at two venture capital firms – True North Fund and BreakawayGrowth Fund.
+A former actor at Kanata Theatre, Bell High School and in the Ottawa Fringe Festival, Nicholas launched his own company Trivial Theatre while at school in London, Ontario.
+He likes to be involved wherever he can bring value, whether it’s strategy, fundraising or operations.

 Susan Johnston, board member